 - Williams College (BA)

-Inter Partes Reviews
+Select Inter Partes Reviews

 - Victory at CAFC: PTAB Decision Reversed and Remanded – Represented Straight Path IP Group in successfully appealing to the Court of Appeals for the Federal Circuit (CAFC) the adverse result of an inter partes review handled by another firm.
-The IPR decision cancelled all challenged claims of Straight Path’s U.S. Patent No. 6,108,704.
+The IPR decision canceled all challenged claims of Straight Path’s U.S. Patent No. 6,108,704.
 In the Straight Path IP Group, Inc. v.
-Sipnet EU SRO appeal, the CAFC for the first time completely reversed an adverse IPR decision, remanding the matter for further proceedings under the correct construction advocated by Mintz Levin and Straight Path.
+Sipnet EU SRO appeal, the CAFC for the first time completely reversed an adverse IPR decision, remanding the matter for further proceedings under the correct construction advocated by Mintz and Straight Path.

 - Defense of Multiple IPRs – Point-to-Point Communication Over Computer Networks – Currently representing Straight Path IP Group in the defense of seventeen inter partes reviews filed against three U.S. patents concerning technology for facilitating point-to-point communications over computer networks.
 Petitioners include Samsung Electronics Co., Ltd.; Cisco Systems, Inc.; Avaya Inc.; LG Electronics, Inc.; Toshiba Corp.; VIZIO, Inc.; Verizon Communications, Inc.; and Hulu, LLC.

 - Straight Path IP Group, Inc. v.
 BlackBerry Limited et al., 13-cv-00604 (E.D.
 Tex.) – Currently representing plaintiff in a patent infringement case relating to smartphones, televisions, tablets, and related technology.

 - This case was consolidated with Docket 1857 - Securenet v.
 Agent Video